Allan Loeb: Personal life

 Loeb was a compulsive gambler from the age of ten until he joined Gamblers Anonymous in 2005, claiming: "Literally the minute I quit gambling my writing changed.
 It was magical.
 I had been giving so much emotional energy to gambling that only half of myself was out there writing.
 Gambling was a time suck, an energy suck, a creativity suck.
 I started going to GA meetings every Thursday night, and the writing flourished.
 It had so much more energy and passion."
 He lost up to $30,000 to his gambling addiction in a single weekend and he was eventually left with $150,000 in credit-card debt.
+In 2010, he relapsed and began gambling often for the next decade.
+In 2019, he began shorting Tesla stocks, losing what he called "the equivalent of a three-bedroom house."
+He was later able to escape gambling, and used his experience to advocate for legalization with guardrails.
 Loeb is a keen follower of rock band Grateful Dead, which he compares to the film industry in its fanbase.